Death Makes the News: Contents

-Publication and reception
+Reception

-The book was published in 2017 by New York University Press.
-It has 281 pages and an index.
-The publication ProtoView noted that the book's usage of photos could distress some readers.
 The book received largely positive reviews.
 A review from S. Lenig of Choice magazine recommended it.
 Sharon Wheeler writing for the magazine Times Higher Education called the book "fascinating, but flawed" and said it opened the way for future discussion, while Newspaper Research Journal's John P. Ferré praised it as a "significant study of value-laden dimensions of gatekeeping decisions, one that should stimulate discussions in classes on media sociology and media ethics", and called it "clearly written, liberally illustrated and compelling".
 David D. Perlmutter of the International Journal of Communication praised the book, calling it a "breakout study and milestone contribution", saying it was "likely to remain a highly cited standard source".
+The publication ProtoView noted that the book's usage of photos could distress some readers.

 Matt Coward, in a review for the Canadian Journal of Sociology, called the book a "powerful and informed dissection of the presentation of both death and the corpse in contemporary American media", and a "carefully considered and thoughtful thesis".
 He praised its use not just for the discipline of sociology but for many different disciplines.
 He noted the cover censorship of the assassination image as "tongue-in-cheek", comparing this case to the book drawing attention to "the muffled noise of corpse photojournalism".
 Perlmutter viewed the book as demolishing "many fictions about the news business" and "upending a number of long-cherished assumptions" He considered as particularly shocking that it was "not so much the actual images recording the end of life, but rather the need to mitigate their cruel reality, which causes experienced practitioners to recoil when forced to deal with the subject of death."
 In particular he complimented the book for taking the reader "behind the curtain of newsrooms" through interviews, and called the examples and photographs used pertinent.
 Coward praised the book as "carefully crafted", with "meticulously copy-edited and beautifully type-set prose", and said it was a "holistic account of the role and treatment of the corpse in both historic and contemporary American media".